-The 5,759-acre La Honda Creek Open Space Preserve consists of working ranch land, grasslands, and forests near the town of La Honda.
+The 6,142-acre La Honda Creek Open Space Preserve consists of working ranch land, grasslands, and forests near the town of La Honda.
 In 2012, the District completed a 30-year use and management Master Plan whose goals are to balance the preservation of viable agriculture, cultural history, and the natural environment with public education and low-intensity recreation.
-With the passage of Measure AA in June 2014, the District is now poised to begin work on the first phase of public access.
+With the passage of Measure AA in June 2014, the District is working to prepare the property for the first phase of public access.

 Public Access Projects Start this Year!

 Shortly after the passage of Measure AA, the District Board of Directors prioritized and approved two public access projects and additional staff resources to focus on La Honda Creek and open the Preserve to the public.
 Priority land stewardship projects identified in the Master Plan, including pond repairs and improvements to grazing infrastructure, continue to proceed simultaneously.
 These improvements will ensure that increased visitor use will be safely and successfully integrated into the ranching operations.

 The La Honda Creek Master Plan includes: